 Retinyl palmitate also initiates the increase of epidermal proliferation, which means it produces rapid skin growth.
 The skin normally takes about 28 days from first formation of a cell in the basal layer of the epidermis until it naturally sheds off.
 Retinyl palmitate speeds this process up to 14 to 16 days, which results in thicker and more plump skin.

 Additionally, retinoids exfoliate the skin by causing more rapid shedding of the stratum corneum.
-The stratum corneum is typically composed of 14 layers of densely packed corneocytes (dead skin cells).
+The stratum corneum is typically composed of 14 layers of densely packed corneocytes or dead skin cells.
 The use of topical retinyl palmitate sloughs off several of these cell layers, thinning the stratum corneum to eight or nine layers of more loosely woven skin cells.

-The combination of rapid regeneration of cells and exfoliation of the stratum corneum not only improves the appearance of aging skin, but also helps to peel away dark spots and blemishes.
-Over time these actions improve acne, soften the skin, lift dark spots and reduce the appearance of wrinkles.
+The combination of rapid regeneration of cells and exfoliation of the stratum corneum not only improves the appearance of aging skin but also helps to exfoliate dark spots and blemishes.
+Over time these actions improve the appearance of acne, soften the skin, lift dark spots and reduce the visibility of wrinkles.

 Lastly, retinyl palmitate functions as an antioxidant to limit oxidative damage caused by free radicals.
-Free radicals are derived from both internal sources (i.e. peroxisomes, phagocytic cells, etc.) and external sources (UV radiation, pollution, alcohol, tobacco smoke, heavy metals, pesticides, etc.) Free radicals are dangerous because they are highly reactive molecules and can damage important cellular structures, like DNA, proteins, carbohydrates, or the cell membrane.
+Free radicals are derived from both internal sources such as peroxisomes and phagocytic cells and external sources such as UV radiation, pollution, alcohol, tobacco smoke, heavy metals, and pesticides.
+Free radicals are detrimental because they are highly reactive molecules and can damage important cellular structures, like DNA, proteins, carbohydrates, or the cell membrane.
 Altogether, the damage to cells caused by free radicals is known as oxidative stress.
-The free radical theory of aging (FRTA) states that organisms age because cells accumulate oxidative stress caused by free radical damage over time.
-Topical application of retinyl palmitate helps to protect the skin from damage by free radicals.
+The free radical theory of aging states that organisms age because cells accumulate oxidative stress caused by free radical damage over time.
+Topical application of retinyl palmitate may help to protect the skin from damage by free radicals.

-The United States Food and Drug Administration has approved the use of retinyl palmitate for several over-the-counter (OTC) products.
+The United States Food and Drug Administration has approved the use of retinyl palmitate for several over-the-counter or OTC products.

-The safety of topical retinoids (including retinyl palmitate) has been assessed on several occasions by the Cosmetic Ingredient Review (CIR) Expert Panel.
+The safety of topical retinoids, including retinyl palmitate has been assessed on several occasions by the Cosmetic Ingredient Review (CIR) Expert Panel, a group responsible for evaluating the safety of skincare and cosmetic ingredients.
 In 1987, the Panel evaluated available scientific data and concluded that they were safe as cosmetic ingredients.
 In 2005, the Panel considered available new data and reaffirmed the above conclusion.
 Once again, in 2013, the CIR Expert Panel looked at additional new data and decided the data were not sufficient to re-open the safety assessment.
 The ‘safe as used’ conclusion in previous reports was confirmed.